DeveloperNomis/From-Baselines-to-Robust-Pipelines-Spatial-Relation-Reasoning-in-CT/README.md

 Add anatomical context or synonyms to improve readability for medical users.
 - **Fallback handling:**
 If confidence is too low, generate a cautious answer.
 Example: "The relation could not be determined with sufficient confidence.
 Likely candidates are..."
+Or: "It is likely that the left kidney is below the inferior vena cava.
+But this answer isn't reliable.
+The confidence is only 65 percent."

 ## Small Alternative: LLM-generated coordinates + Geometry Checker